opacities/submit-data/CONTRIBUTE.md

 ## Data formats and units for sample data

 * One file (ascii or other) for each pressure-temperature combination that contains all wavenumbers associated with the calculation
-* One file that analogous to [grid1460.csv on Zenodo ](https://zenodo.org/record/4458189#.Y2Kyb-zMI8Y)that contains the pressure-temperature grid, and any information regarding the wavelength grid
+* One file that analogous to [grid1460.csv on Zenodo](https://zenodo.org/record/4458189#.Y2Kyb-zMI8Y)that contains the pressure-temperature grid, and any information regarding the wavelength grid
 * Data should be in units of cm2/species

 ## Submission